 Here are some other useful details a certificate of stock might include:

-- Corporate Seal: some states require a seal to validate certificates
+- Corporate Seal: Some states require a seal to validate these certificates.

 Consider the following when creating your corporate stock certificate: